ajoydey00001/CSE-400-Thesis/README.md

-# BanglaGEC
+# BanglaSEC
-Transformers on Bangla Grammatical Error Correction Task
+Transformers on Bangla Spell Error Correction Task considering the context of a sentence.